hossimo/CITP-Dissector/README.md

 Installing the plugin (OSX / Linux / Unix)
 ------------------------------------------
+* Download the Zip near the top of the page.
 * Quit Wireshark
 * Copy ``citp.lua`` into ``~/.wireshark/plugins``
 * Edit or create ``/etc/wireshark/init.lua`` and change ``disable_lua = true`` to ``disable_lua = false``